wechicken456/Codenames-AI/README.md

 Please take note of the following deadlines:

 **Registration Deadline:** 31 July 2025
-* Date to register your interest in the competition
+* Date to register your interest in the competition.

 **Submission for Testing Deadline:** 4 August 2025
 * Date to submit your files for testing purposes, the competition organisers will check that the code can be run successfully and provide feedback if not.